-Because of their massive weight, large blind spots, and relative lack of maneuverability, trucks cause many serious highway accidents every year.
+Because of their massive weight, large blind spots, and relative lack of maneuverability, large commercial trucks cause many serious highway accidents every year.
 Injured victims of truck accidents may face lifelong physical, emotional, and financial consequences.

 Table of Contents